Page 1: Biography

 Ngati Pikiao and Ngati Pukenga; rugby union and rugby league player, sports administrator, hairdresser

-This biography, written by Robin C. McConnell, was first published in the Dictionary of New Zealand Biography, vol. 3, 1996
+This biography, written by Robin C. McConnell, was first published in 1996.

 Albert (or Arapeta) Asher was born on 3 December 1879 and Ernest Te Kepa Asher on 21 April 1886 at Tauranga, the fifth and seventh of eleven children.
 They were of Te Arawa, of Ngati Pikiao and Ngati Pukenga descent through their mother, Katerina Te Atirau, and their maternal grandmother, Rahera Te Kahuhiapo.
 Their father, David Asher, a hotel-keeper, was the son of Hannah Keesing and her husband, Asher Asher, a prominent Jewish trader in Auckland.
 Katherine Te Rongokahira Asher (later Parata, then Robertshaw) was their eldest sister, and their four brothers – Henry Henare, To Te Atirau, John Te Atirau and George Ngakiore – became prominent sportsmen, excelling particularly in rugby union and rugby league.